 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 Our BSc (Hons) Computing (Cyber Security) degree offers the knowledge and skills needed to implement, maintain and support the security controls that protect an organisation’s computer systems and data assets from threats and hazards.

-As a graduate, you’ll possess a deep understanding of computer systems and how underlying infrastructure, software and data contribute to a modern computing infrastructure.
-You’ll also have the skills and knowledge that are required to identify where threats and hazards can occur in modern infrastructure, along with the skills to develop, implement, maintain and support security tools and controls that analyse, prevent and protect against attacks.
+As a graduate, you’ll possess a deep understanding of computer systems and how underlying infrastructure, software and data contribute to modern computing environments.
+You’ll also have the skills and knowledge required to identify where threats and hazards can occur in modern infrastructure, along with the skills to develop, implement, maintain and support security tools and controls that analyse, prevent and protect against attacks.

-After graduation, you’ll also be ready to progress to postgraduate-level study or additional IT certification in order to develop your expertise further.
+After graduation, you’ll also be ready to progress to postgraduate-level study or additional IT certification to develop your expertise further.
 Studying for a PhD or professional doctorate is another option.

 Graduates can use the qualification as a stepping-stone into a range of other careers.
-For some of these roles, relevant experience and postgraduate study may be required.
+For some of these roles, relevant experience and/or postgraduate study may be required.
 Roles include: